famosab/website/posts/first_thoughts.rst

 The idea of this website
 ========================

-This blog will serve as a personal archive where I can (publicly) not stuff that I want to remember or that I might find helpful another day.
+This blog will serve as a personal archive where I can (publicly) note stuff that I want to remember or that I might find helpful another day.
 I must admit that this was heavily inspired by `Sam Nicholls Blog <https://samnicholls.net/>`_.

 This post today will teach me how to setup a blog from scratch.
 This might prove useful for converting some (or all) of the plain html websites that I am currently responsible for: